 The far-left Socialist Party is the largest in opinion polls in the Netherlands three months before parliamentary elections are scheduled to take place in the European country.

-According to the most optimistic polls for the Socialists, they would nearly double their seats in the lower chamber of parliament from seventeen to thirty-two.
-Prime Minister Mark Rutte’s ruling liberal party loses five seats in the same survey and would be the second largest party with twenty-six seats.
+According to the most optimistic polls for the Socialists, they would nearly double their seats in the lower chamber of parliament from seventeen to 32.
+Prime Minister Mark Rutte’s ruling liberal party loses five seats in the same survey and would be the second largest party with 26 seats.

-The conservative christian democrats, traditionally in government with either the Labor or liberal party, wins just thirteen seats in the latest poll, down from twenty-one.
+The conservative Christian Democrats, traditionally in government with either the Labor or liberal party, wins just thirteen seats in the latest poll, down from 21.
 Labor wins nineteen seats, down from thirty.

 Both Labor and the Socialists want to raise taxes on wealth as well and reduce a popular home mortgage interest deduction that the liberals have vowed to defend.
 Both also want to reverse market competition in education and health care and increase salaries for public workers.

 Labor and the Socialist Party were in the minority in April when they voted against a budget deal that had been done by the ruling conservatives and liberals and opposition centrists and Greens.
 That agreement, which raises taxes and reduces spending in order to bring the government’s deficit under 3 percent of gross domestic product next year in compliance with European fiscal treaty, came after budget talks between the coalition and Geert Wilders’ nationalist Freedom Party collapsed.